Frequently Asked Questions

 How can I access the space?

-We are open to the general public for regular, hosted events and workshops.
+The makerspace is open to the general public for regular, hosted events and workshops.
 Anyone is welcome to sign up and attend these!
+RSVP is required, unless stated.

-If you’d like access to the space or to use our equipment at other times, you must become a member!
+If you’d like access to the facility or to use equipment at other times, you must become a member or volunteer!

-If our model does not meet your needs, there are many makerspaces in the Bay Area and around the world.
+If this model does not meet your needs, there are many makerspaces in the Bay Area and around the world.

 What tools do you have?